Skip to content

 The classical scholars, beginning with Ghazali in his Ihya Ulum al-Din, identified three categories of sabr, each addressing a different dimension of the spiritual struggle.

 Sabr in obedience (sabr ala al-ta’a).
 The discipline of maintaining the practices, especially when they feel dry, unrewarding, or inconvenient.
 The five daily prayers on a cold morning when the bed is warm.
 The fast on a long summer day.
 The dhikr session when the mind wanders and nothing seems to be happening.
 This is perhaps the most practical form of sabr: the refusal to abandon a practice because it has temporarily stopped providing emotional reward.
-The mature practitioner knows that spiritual practices work whether or not they feel like they are working, just as exercise strengthens the body whether or not the exerciser feels inspired.
+The mature practitioner keeps the appointment with God whether or not the appointment feels rewarding, trusting that the practice does its slow work beneath the level of feeling.

 Sabr from sin (sabr an al-ma’siya).
 The discipline of restraining the self from what it desires when that desire leads away from God.
 This is the battlefield of the nafs: the lower self’s pull toward immediate gratification, social approval, revenge, deception, or any of the thousand forms that spiritual distraction takes.
-Sabr here is not repression.
-It is the conscious choice to decline what the ego offers, not because the ego is evil, but because its priorities are inverted.
-The nafs wants comfort.
-The ruh (spirit) wants truth.
-When they conflict, sabr is the capacity to side with the spirit.
+Sabr here is the conscious choice to decline what the ego offers.
+The ego is not the enemy; the trouble is that its priorities run backward.
+The nafs wants comfort, the ruh (spirit) wants truth, and when the two pull against each other, sabr is the capacity to side with the spirit.

 Sabr under trial (sabr ala al-bala’).
-The discipline of maintaining faith and presence when life delivers suffering: illness, loss, betrayal, failure, the death of those we love.
-This is the domain most associated with the word “patience” in ordinary usage, but the Sufi understanding transforms it.
-The trial is not merely to be endured.
-It is to be inhabited with awareness.
-The question is not “how do I survive this?” but “how do I remain present to God within this?”
+The discipline of holding fast to God when life delivers suffering: illness, loss, betrayal, failure, the death of those we love.
+This is the domain most associated with the word “patience” in ordinary usage, but the Sufi understanding deepens it.
+A trial is something to be carried in the presence of God, not merely survived.
+The question shifts from “how do I get through this?” to “how do I stay near God inside it?”

 Ayyub